cherneydh/CPSC-323-Group-Compiler/README.md

 Added the final.txt and abc13.cpp from the project specification.
 Was able to get excess space, excess newlines and comments removed from text.
 Next step is to adjust spacing around variabes.

+**03-06-2018:**
+Created compile.l, renamed compiler.c -> scanner.c, created new compiler.c that does syntactical analysis of program.
+Basic syntactical analysis using flex.